kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Was the frenetic activity from criminal gangs in London... even getting a junkie involved - the most disloyal people in the universe - and all the harassment at that time early in the year, and during the general election the year before… and conspiring with my father to make sure I'd be murdered successfully in July in Lourdes... except they must have known I'd survive that too.
 - It's so interesting.
 We start to wonder who's double-crossing who while I'm walking around in a drug-induced haze.
 - Or perhaps they were panicking and drugging me harder to make sure I didn't remember [the switcheroo men](../../crimes/protagonists/vidal-sastre.md#at-least-six), perhaps they were also holding out on the hope they might be able to get me into a situation where I'd part with my not inconsiderable finances?
-- My guess is no-one had a clue what to do about this strange, quiet, God-fearing woman with some very interesting back-stories, who they were unable to kill.
+- My guess is no-one had a clue what to do about this strange, quiet, loving, beautiful, smart, funny, God-fearing woman with some very *very* interesting back-stories, who they were unable to kill.
-- As you can see, we're going all out now, and then, when the great silence descends upon me again, causing me so much upset, I guess I'll have to get a job as a short-order cook, or a librarian, or something.
+- As you can see, we're going all out now, and then, when the great and unbelievable silence descends upon me again, as it seems to do quite regularly, causing me so much upset, I guess I'll have to get a job as a short-order cook, or a librarian, or something.
 I'm so sick of this..

 ### The state of my mind